 A Little Pandemic History.
-America’s only true was 1918, during the Spanish flu that killed 675,000 out Americans.
-The CDC that it infected 500 million and killed 50 million people, out of a global population of 1.5 billion.
-Putting those numbers in 2020 terms, rounded for ease of comparison, the world and U.S. shows U.S. population at 330 million, out of a global number of 7.5 billion.
+America’s only true pandemic election was 1918, during the Spanish flu that killed 675,000 out of 104 million Americans.
+The CDC estimates that it infected 500 million and killed 50 million people, out of a global population of 1.5 billion.
+Putting those numbers in 2020 terms, rounded for ease of comparison, the world and U.S. population clock shows U.S. population at 330 million, out of a global number of 7.5 billion.
 Thus, in today’s population terms, at 100 million for 1918 and 330 million today, a Spanish flu would kill 2.2 million Americans, and would infect 2.5 billion and kill 250 million worldwide.
-As of May 5, COVID-19 has infected 3.7 million and killed 270,000 worldwide; shows U.S. cases at 1.2 million, and deaths around 70,000.
+As of May 5, COVID-19 has infected 3.7 million and killed 270,000 worldwide; CDC’s tally shows U.S. cases at 1.2 million, and deaths around 70,000.

 Thus, in terms of per capita lethality, comparing current COVID-19 numbers to date to the Spanish flu’s toll, the 1918 pandemic generated nearly 700 times as many cases, and nearly 1,000 times as many fatalities.